-Several systematic reviews and meta-analyses evaluating health outcomes in patients with depression treated with nutritional supplementation were identified, and they are described in Table 3.
-A limitation of all of the reviews is that they did not require patients to have an established deficiency of any nutrient.
+Two systematic reviews evaluating health outcomes in patients with depression treated with nutritional supplementation were identified, and they are described in Table 3.
+A limitation of these reviews is that they did not require patients to have an established deficiency of any nutrient.
 No systematic reviews or meta-analyses were identified on nutritional interventions in patients with fibromyalgia or unexplained fatigue.